acayrin/acayrin/README.md

 My (nick)name is acay[rin]

-I'm currently studying "mobile app development" and often do coding on some random side projects
+I'm currently studying app development and often do coding on some random side projects

 <details>
   <summary>My current knowledge may limit to:</summary>